 For a brief moment in early 1942, it seemed that Orson Welles could have a prolific career as a studio filmmaker.
 Though it lost money for RKO Welles’ debut, Citizen Kane was acclaimed by critics and the industry, and the studio allowed him to move forward with another ambitious project soon after Kane’s release.
 The twenty-seven-year-old boy wonder chose to adapt Booth Tarkington’s novel The Magnificent Ambersons, crafting a depressing film about privileged, unlikeable characters.
-The story was so noncommercial that RKO’s butchering of it in the editing process is hardly shocking, cutting forty minutes from the film while Welles himself was off working on It’s All True in Brazil (for more on this, see our upcoming video essay).
+The story was so noncommercial that RKO’s butchering of it in the editing process is hardly shocking, cutting forty minutes from the film while Welles himself was off working on It’s All True in Brazil.
 Even compromised, Welles’ second feature displays the same talent present in Citizen Kane, while also revealing the excitingly volatile energy present in many of his later films.

 Welles starred in Citizen Kane, but here he remains present only as the narrator; for the lead he cast western star Tim Holt as George Minafer, spoiled-rotten child of the Amberson-Minafer family.
 They’re the wealthiest family in Indianapolis in the early 1900s, a large one whose relationships to each other are complex and toxic.
 The cast includes silent era star Dolores Costello as George’s mother, Ray Collins as George’s uncle, Richard Bennett as George’s grandfather, and standout Agnes Moorehead as George’s aunt.
 Their story takes place over decades adjacent to the invention of the automobile, a trade which family friend Eugene (Joseph Cotten) pioneers.
 Welles mixes so many different characters and subplots into ninety minutes, rendering this not a stately period drama, but perhaps the most fast-paced film of the year (at least for its first half).
 More humor is present than in Kane, and though this is also a story of the rise and fall of wealthy people, the film feels distinct from Welles’ debut.